Camberwick Green, Trumpton and Chigley

 But the only water we actually see is on the back of the Mayor's hand as he wipes it from his nose -the white-ish mark in the photo.

 There's no physical evidence of the drop that lands on Troop ....
-No shot of the ceiling .... and no water left in the tank when we go up to have a look at that either.
+No shot of the ceiling .... and no water left in the tank when that's shown later either.

 And that's all the water shown in Trumpton.
 Not a drop more !